jeff4/bionotes.github.io/_comp/web-js.md

 	* *Change* event is when a user changes the value displayed by a form element.
 	* *Submit* event is when a user clicks a **Submit** button in a form.
 1. **State-change events**
+	* Events from network or browser activity; not from user input.
+	* Example: **load** fired by the *Window* object after a document finishes loading.
+	* Example: **DOMContentLoaded** fired by the *Document* object after a document finishes loading.
+	* Also, browsers fire *online* and *offline* events on the Window object when network connectivity changes.
+	* Example: **popstate** event is fired by the browser's history management mechanism in response to the browser's Back button (See 15.10.4).
 1. **API-specific events**
+	* A number of web APIs defined by HTML and related specs include their own event types.
+	* The HTML `<video>` and `<audio>` elements define a long list of associated event types such as *waiting*, *playing*, *seeking*, *volumechange*, etc. for media playback.
+	* Generally speaking, web platform APIs that are async and were developed before **Promises** were added to JS are event-based and define API-specific events.
+	* Example: The **IndexedDB API** fires *success* and *error* events when database requests succeed or fail.
+	* Although the new **fetch() API** for making HTTP requests is Promise-based, it replaced the old XMLHttpRequest API which itself defined several API-spcific event types.

+### 15.2.2 Registering Event Handlers p.
+747
+* There are 2 basic ways to register event handlers.
+* First: set a property on the object or document element of the event target.
+(This goes back to the 1990s.)
+* Second: pass the handler to the **addEventListener()** method of the object or element.

+#### Method 1: Setting Event Handler Properties p.
+747
+* Simplest and oldest way.
+* By convention, event handler properties have names that start with *on* followed by the event name, e.g., *onclick*, onchange, onload, onmouseover, etc.

 ***